 AWU’s accrediting body, Asher’s own World Association of Universities and Colleges, never received recognition from the U.S. Department of Education.
 The WAUC was founded in 1993, and it granted ‘accreditation’ to various fake institutions that were classified as ‘diploma mills’ by state and federal governments.
 The fake educational institutions include Madison University, Lacrosse University, and Columbus University.
 Both AWU and the WAUC were never recognized by the American Council on Higher Education Accreditation or by the United States Department of Education.

 Maxine Klein Asher has tried to cover up the scheme and lauded the academic quality and rigor of AWU’s curriculum, She said that the school indeed wasn’t resembling Princeton or Harvard, but that they were doing a credible job when it comes to educating students.
-She was claiming AWU’s educational model was based on both European and American approaches to provide the best possible post-secondary education.
+She was claiming AWU’s educational model was based on both European and American approaches to providing the best possible post-secondary education.

 Asher had also founded the World University of Iowa (WUI), a fake educational institution based in Hawaii, that was in the same way structured as her AWU, but in 2004, she was forced to end these activities.
 She had to repay all students their tuition fees and pay almost $250,000 in fines.